gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 Furthermore, Oakeshott recognizes that character of the modern European state contains a mingling of the ideal types of civil and enterprise association:

-"*Societas* and *universitas* stand, each, for an independent, self-sustaining moded of association; And my contention is that they are both characteristics of a state, not because they have an inherent need of one another... but because they have become contingently joined by the choices of human beings in the character of a modern European state.
+"*Societas* and *universitas* stand, each, for an independent, self-sustaining mode of association; And my contention is that they are both characteristics of a state, not because they have an inherent need of one another... but because they have become contingently joined by the choices of human beings in the character of a modern European state.
 And if this is the situation, it may be the most one can do is to offer these terms as the most effective apparatus for